Theory and applications of linearized multivariate skew polynomials: Main definitions and the natural evaluation maps

-Although Examples \ref{ex wild example I} and \ref{ex wild example II} may seem pathological, the field $ \mathbb{F}_q (z) $, where $ q $ is a power of a prime number (typically a power of $ 2 $), appear naturally in Engineering applications, such as convolutional error-correcting codes \cite{elias-convo}.
-Similarly, algebraic extensions of $ \mathbb{F}_q (z) $ form the basis of algebraic-geometry codes \cite{goppa}.

-The idea behind free skew polynomials as in Definition \ref{def free skew polynomials} is that they admit a natural arithmetic evaluation map, which we will call skew evaluation and which is guaranteed by unique remainder Euclidean division.
-The following definition is \cite[Definition 9]{multivariateskew} and is consistent due to \cite[Lemma 5]{multivariateskew}.
+The motivation behind free skew polynomials as in Definition \ref{def free skew polynomials} is that they admit a natural arithmetic evaluation map \cite[Def.
+9]{multivariateskew}, which is guaranteed by unique-remainder Euclidean division \cite[Lemma 5]{multivariateskew}.
+In contrast, \textit{iterated skew polynomial rings} lack uniqueness for such a type of evaluation \cite[Remark 8]{multivariateskew}.